Chapter 14:

 “Yummy!”
 Sara said while leaning back and resting her legs closer to the fire, almost like she was at home under a kotatsu.

 The blade in his hand felt like it had always been there, that it had always been a part of them.
-It’s black metal burned any who touched it but them, and as he cut through the meat it sizzled.
+It’s reddish-black metal burned anything it touched besides them, the meat sizzling as they cut through it.
 Aki’s hand moved mechanically through the enormous slab of meat, unaware or uncaring that their fingers were coming dangerously close to the blade.

 “It smells so good!”

-Sara’s voice snapped them from their daydream and looked down to see they had cut their hand ever so slightly, a thin rill of blood dripping down before splattering on the blade.
-And the blade shuddered in delight.
+Sara’s voice snapped them from their daydream and looked down to see they had cut their hand ever so slightly, a thin rill of blood dripping down before splattering on the blade which shuddered in delight.

-“I’d agree, pet, you do indeed smell very good.”
+“I’d agree, pet, you do indeed smell very good.
+But you taste even better.”

-After nearly a week without any real protein had started to weigh on the both of them.
-Though Aki was used to going days without food, especially before doing a particularly important photo shoot, Sara however had spent most days dancing and so was used to eating more regularly and with voracity.
+Nearly a week without any real protein had started to weigh on the both of them.
+Though Aki was used to going days without food—especially before doing particularly important photo shoots—Sara however had spent most days studying or practising nihon-buyō and so was used to eating more regularly and sometimes with voracity.

 “I am so full!”